anaray/fluent-bit-arrow-plugin/README.md

 Fluent Bit is configured using using a configuration file, more details can be found in Fluent Bit's official [documentation](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/configuration-file).

+## Requirements

+1. The data __must__ have a well defined schema.
+The schema must be defined in Apache Arrow Schema format.

 ### Plugin Configuration

 ```bash